 There are no deferrals to a future year.

-If you register and then need to withdraw your registration and do so by March 1, you will receive a refund of $60 if you registered for the 50K or 50-mile, and a $30 refund for the 25K.
+If you register and then need to withdraw your registration and do so by June 1, you will receive a 50% refund.

 NOTE: Refunds will only be for the race entrance fee; refunds will not include the UltraSignup service charge.